dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 </p>

-Let's look at a hashing example using the SHA-256 algorithm from the [Secure Hash Algorithm 2](https://en.wikipedia.org/wiki/SHA-2) family.
+In bitcoin, [integrity and block-chaining](https://en.bitcoin.it/wiki/How_bitcoin_works) use the [SHA-256 algorithm](https://en.wikipedia.org/wiki/SHA-2) as the underlying cryptographic hash function.
+Let's look at a hashing example using SHA-256:

-Pre-image: `python1990K0OL`
+Input: `python1990K0OL`

 Hash (SHA-256): `3c9c93e0f8eb2161e5787f7cd3e4b67f8d98fbd80b7d237cc757583b06daa3e3`

-Pre-image: `python`
+Input: `python`

 Hash (SHA-256): `98eadd540e6c0579a1bcbe375c8d1ae2863beacdfb9af803e5f4d6dd1f8926c2`

+{% include tweet_quote.html quote_text="Understanding blockchains and cryptocurrency, such as bitcoin, is easier when you understand how cryptographic hash functions work." %}

-Notice how, despite the length difference between `python1990K0OL` and `python`, each pre-image produces a hash of the same length.
+Notice how, despite the length difference between `python1990K0OL` and `python`, each input produces a hash of the same length.

-Even if we were to find the details on how the pre-image gets computed into the hash, we could not possibly reverse engineer the hash back into the pre-image.
+Even if we were to find the details on how the input gets computed into the hash, we could not possibly reverse the hash back into the input.
 Why's that?

+***Note***: Outside of cryptography, hash functions are widely used but their properties and requirements are different and do not provide security.
+For example, [cyclic redundancy check (CRC)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) is a hash function used in network applications to detect errors but it is easily reversible, which makes it unsuitable for use in security applications such as digital signatures.

-## Hash Functions are Practically Irreversible
+## Cryptographic Hash Functions are Practically Irreversible

 Hash functions behave as one-way functions by using mathematical operations that are extremely difficult and cumbersome to revert such as the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation).